microsoft/powerbi-jupyter/DOCUMENTATION.md

 <a name="powerbiclient.quick_visualize.QuickVisualize.on"></a>
 ### on
-Register a callback to execute when the quick visualize emits the target event
+Register a callback to execute when the Power BI quick visualization emits the target event

 ```python
 on(event, callback)